 Injuries & Falls at Care Homes

-Following discharge from hospital, it is essential that the care home carefully reads the Discharge Summary as it may stipulate changes in the level of care needed, or different doses of medication, or new medication etc. Too often, we see care homes who have not read the Discharge Summary, or who have not implemented the recommendations, causing the resident to have an accident or injury – which could so easily have been avoided.
+Following discharge from hospital, it is essential that the care home carefully reads the Discharge Summary as it may stipulate changes in the level of care needed, or different doses of medication, or new medication etc. Too often, we see that care homes have not read the Discharge Summary, or not implemented the recommendations, causing the resident to have an accident or injury – which could so easily have been avoided.

 Moreover, it is quite common to see that care plans are not undertaken immediately, comprehensively or even at all, or else not updated frequently as the resident’s needs change, unfortunately, leading to accident or injury.